LedgerHQ/app-openpgp/doc/developer/gpgcard3.0-addon.rst

 This activation remains effective until *set off* is selected or the application ends.

 The key management remains the same if seed mode is on or off, i.e. key are stored in memory key containers.
-So their is no perfomance inpact when using seeded keys.
+So there is no performance impact when using seeded keys.

 Seeded keys are generated as follow: